Sainsbury's CEO King to stand down in July

-Coupe, 53, had been favorite to succeed the highly regarded King to lead a company battling with Wal-Mart Stores' (WMT.N) Asda to be Britain's No. 2 player behind Tesco (TSCO.L).
+Coupe, 53, had been favourite to succeed the highly regarded King to lead a company battling with Wal-Mart Stores' Asda to be Britain's No. 2 player behind Tesco.

 King overhauled the 145-year-old retailer to achieve a 60 percent increase in sales and a near-tripling of earnings.

-While no major surprise, his exit raises the question of how his successor will defend profits in the face of stagnating household incomes and a two-pronged challenge from discount grocers Aldi ALDIEI.UL and Lidl LIDUK.UL and upmarket food retailers Waitrose JLP.UL and Marks & Spencer (MKS.L).
+While no major surprise, his exit raises the question of how his successor will defend profits in the face of stagnating household incomes and a two-pronged challenge from discount grocers Aldi and Lidl and upmarket food retailers Waitrose and Marks & Spencer.

 "Coupe represents continuity for Sainsbury's, something that may reassure investors who will naturally be a little disconcerted by change," said Shore Capital analyst Clive Black, who maintained a 'buy' recommendation on Sainsbury shares.